 Psychographic data

-Your client’s personality can be highlighted by this data.
+This data can highlight your client's personality.
 This can be collected from surveys, daily activities, customer settings, and so on.

 Demographic data

-Let’s know who your audiences are for effortless segmentation.
+Let's identify your audience for effortless segmentation.
 It involves location, sex, education, marital status, income level, profession, and age.

 Attitudinal data

-It offers useful insights into the opinions of visitors regarding particular services, products, or experiences.
+It offers valuable insights into visitors' opinions on specific services, products, or experiences.

 How is Customer Intelligence Analytics Used?

-Let’s dig deeper into 3 different ways organizations use customer intelligence analytics to produce better results:
+Let's dig deeper into three different ways organizations use customer intelligence analytics to produce better results:

-Cross-selling: Maintain a database of past orders placed by consumers to spot opportunities to sell products.
+Cross-selling: Maintain a database of past consumer orders to identify opportunities to sell products.

 Price optimization: To improve revenue or sales, employ CI analytics to determine which features are crucial to each client and how much they are willing to spend.